mosip/documentation/docs/ctk-test-report-0.0.9.md

 | **Pass Rate (%)** | 100% | 100% | 100% |

 ## SDK Testing
+The SDK implementation has been tested to support quality check, 1:N match, extraction, and conversion of biometrics.

+**Out of scope**: Segmentation testing

 |**Scenarios**.  | **With Mock SDK** | **With Real SDK** |
 |----------------|-------------------|-------------------|